parismollo/Explorer/README.md

 ## Working with Data

-Practicing data exploration with different tools, exercise from the book "Data Science from scratch"
+The purpose of this repository is my self practice of data exploration with different tools.
+Exercise from the Book "Data Science from Scratch"

+I am a student that is learning, let me know if you find any errors,the code is inspired from examples and exercises found in books.

 ## Todo
 - [ ] One dimensional Data